 About the project

 The Association for Cohesive Development of the Amazon (ADCAM) started in 1985 as a small orphanage with 30 kids.
-Today, it is a nationally-recognized institution which offers K-12, a technical college, vocational training, a family development center and rural education programs serving more than 4,000 students a day.
-Programs include:
+Today, it is a nationally-recognized institution which offers K-12, a technical college, vocational training, a family development center and rural education programs serving over 320 students, and 2,500 youth, families and elderly a day.

 How we help

 The Family Development Center offers educational programs to children, youth and their families to assist them to develop their capacities and to encourage children to stay in school and off the streets.
-Kids who participate here can also go on to other ADCAM educational programs.
+The students who participate here can also go on to other ADCAM educational programs.